ArturMroz/yy/readme.md

 - **Two data structures.** YY supports arrays and hashmaps, providing twice as many data structures as Lua.
 - **Very basic data types**.
 YY supports the basic data types of yinteger, string, bool and null.
 And yes, null isn't technically a data type.
 - **Optional semicolons.** YY has taken the modern approach of making semicolons optional, allowing for a cleaner codebase (semicolons are so 1970s anyway).
-- **Garbage collected**.
-YY uses automated memory management, meaning you don't have to worry about freeing up memory that is no longer being used.
-It's like having a personal janitor for your code!
+- **Garbage collected.** YY's automated memory management, also known as the code-cleaning yak, takes care of freeing up memory so you don't have to.
+It's like having a furry friend who loves to tidy up after you, without the added hassle of having to feed it.
-- **Not Object-Oriented**.
-You don't have to wrap your head around inheritance hierarchy if there's no inheritance hierarchy.
+- **Not Object-Oriented.** You don't have to wrap your head around inheritance hierarchy if there's no inheritance hierarchy.
+Also, OOP is dead, haven't you heard the news.
 - **No exception handling**.
 No more wrangling with complex error handling mechanisms.
 In YY, you can throw an exception, but there is no mechanism for catching it (we're not half-assing it like Go, with its weird panic-recover mechanism).
-- **Built-in functions.** YY includes a number of built-in functions for common tasks.
+- **Built-in functions.** YY's built-in functions are so reliable, you could trust them with your firstborn child.
+Just kidding, please don't do that.
+- **No dependencies.** Unlike your needy ex, YY doesn't rely on anyone else.
+With no bloated third-party libraries weighing it down, YY is as nimble as a young yak frolicking in a field.
+Also, you won't need to worry about some random person in Nebraska giving up on thanklessly maintaining a package you depend on.
+- **Implemented using tree walking interpreter.** YY's interpreter may not be the most efficient, but it sure is leisurely.
+Sit back, relax, and let YY take its time to execute your code.
+You deserve a break anyway.

 # FAQ